open-mmlab/mmcv/docs/en/get_started/installation.md

 </details>

-For more installation methods, please refer to the [Installation documentation](https://mmcv.readthedocs.io/en/latest/get_started/installation.html).

 To install a specific version of mmcv-full, for example, mmcv-full version 1.6.0, you can use the following command

 ```bash